Skip to content

 Service and Process Monitoring

-Goal: Verify that critical Windows services are running and that specific processes are alive and healthy.
+Goal: Verify that critical services — Windows services or Linux systemd units — are running, and that specific processes are alive and healthy.

 Prerequisites